Marsaxlokk: History

 Most of the fishermen who worked out of Marsaxlokk bay hailed from Żejtun, commuting back and forth from the shore.
 Around 1846, the first houses began to be built in Marsaxlokk, as fishermen from Żejtun settled there permanently.
 At the end of the nineteenth century, a church was built to minister to the spiritual needs of the fishermen and their families.
 Eventually, the fishing village of Marsaxlokk was separated from Żejtun and became a distinct parish in January 1897.
 The construction of the parish church started in 1890.
 It was built as a fulfillment of a promise made by Marquess Rosalia Apap Viani Testaferrata after she was saved from a violent storm at sea.
 The church was originally built in a rectangular form with the designs attributed to Dun Ġużepp Diacono.
 Marsaxlokk became an independent parish in 1897.
 The feast of our lady is held on the last Sunday of July.
 It includes a procession with the statue and a firework display.

 In the 1930s, Marsaxlokk bay was used as a staging post by four-engined Short C-Class flying boats of Britain's Imperial Airways as they pioneered long-distance air travel to across the British Empire.
 During the Second World War, Marsaxlokk Bay was the base for the Fleet Air Arm with a base at Kalafrana.
 In 1989, the famous summit meeting between Soviet and US leaders Mikhail Gorbachev and George H.W.
 Bush was held on board a ship anchored in the bay.
-Today, the village is framed by the fuel tanks and chimneys of the Delimara Power Station, and the huge cranes of the Malta Freeport Container Terminal.
+Today, the village is framed by the fuel tanks and chimneys of the 537.8-megawatt Delimara Power Station, and the huge cranes of the Malta Freeport Container Terminal.

-In recent years, Marsaxlokk also developed as a modern seaside resort.
+In recent years, Marsaxlokk has also developed as a modern seaside resort.
 The village includes a natural park at Xrobb l-Għaġin.